What is the Indicator Portal?

 A wide-ranging collection of over 1,000 indicators designed to provide a comprehensive overview of population health at a national, regional and local level.
 These indicators were previously available on the Clinical and Health Outcomes Knowledge Base website (also known as NCHOD).

-This collection of 60 indicators helps organisations to measure health and other factors which influence health inequalities such as unemployment, poverty, crime and education.
-These indicators were previously available on the London Health Observatory website.
+The Compendium includes a collection of 60 indicators called the Local Basket of Inequalities Indicators (LBOI) that helps organisations to measure health and other factors which influence health inequalities such as unemployment, poverty, crime and education.
+These indicators were previously available on the London Health Observatory website

 Quality Accounts are annual reports about the quality of services provided by an NHS healthcare service.
-Links to the data for the thirteen mandatory indicators, based on recommendations by the National Quality Board, are set out here, to enable providers' easy access to the latest data.
+Links to the data for the fifteen mandatory indicators, based on recommendations by the National Quality Board, are set out on the link above to enable providers' easy access to the latest data.

 NHS Outcomes Framework